zillur-rgb/zillur-rgb/README.md

 My name is MD Zillur Rahman and I am an ambitious Web Engineer based on Germany.

 Grasps for limitless learning brought me to web programming.
 Because I love exploring new things and in web development there is no end of learning.
-Currently, I am learning NestJS and also have a thirst for learning GraphQL.
+Currently, I am learning GraphQL and exploring problem solving techniques.

 Beside coding, I usually love to read the documentation of different things.
 I also like to listen to audio stories in my free time.
 Another thing I love to do is biking.
 I love to explore the city with my bike.

+Currently, I am looking for an opportunity in Germany to utilize my skills and experiences.
+I am a team player and self-motivated, always a grasp for learning new stack.
+I am flexible to relocate or remote is also possible.

 ### 🛠 Tech Stack